 Why “Food Writing” isn’t a niche in bookstores, I’ll never know!
-Books about food are one of my favourite kinds of books to read!
+Books about food are one of my favorite kinds of books to read!
 If you’re a foodie and you love to read, you’re sure to find something delightful in this list .

 This post contains affiliate links.